huraira213/pg_cext/README.md

 # pg_cext - PostgreSQL C Extension

 This is a simple PostgreSQL extension written in C, named `pg_cext` (short for PostgreSQL C Extension).
 It serves as a learning example for creating custom extensions in PostgreSQL.
-The extension provides basic arithmetic operations (addition, subtraction, multiplication, division) and a greeting function.
+The extension provides basic arithmetic operations (addition, subtraction, multiplication, division), string manipulation functions, and greeting functions.

 ## Files in the Project